wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 with `ForceInv` as the custom command (this helper method will not issue the invalidation if the issuer is not a sharer, which could happen if the upper level cache does not have a shared copy when issuing `GETX`).

+This way, when invalidation completes (including those in (1) and the one just issued), the `handlerAckInv()` function will transit the state to `SM`, and then retry the `ForceInv` method, which will complete the `ForceInv`, and transit the state to `IM`.
+When the upgrade completes, method `handleGetXResp()` will transit the state to `M`, and retry the `GETX` event again (since the `ForceInv` entry has been removed from the MSHR register), resulting in the correct behavior.